Everyone appreciates a romantic overture, regardless of the time of year.

 The menu of this romantic restaurant in West Hartford is not just Italian.
-With Middle Eastern and French influences to this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.
+With Middle Eastern and French influences on this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.

 But regardless, the cuisine at Arugula is delicious, especially the desserts made in-house.

 Romantic New American Restaurants in CT

-Connecticut was celebrating farm-to-table cuisine before it was cool, though it’s now enjoying a bigger resurgence than ever in following the national trend.
+Connecticut was celebrating farm-to-table cuisine before it was cool.
+It’s now enjoying a bigger resurgence than ever in following the national trend.

 In the quaint neighborhood of Cannondale in Wilton sits a former schoolhouse converted to an intimate restaurant.

 Baldanza at the Schoolhouse only seats 36 people at a time, so it’s intimate.
-And the staff avoids detracting from that experience, with policies like avoiding booking parties larger than four on busy nights.
+And the staff avoids detracting from that experience.
+Unique policies include avoiding booking parties larger than four on busy nights.

 This pricey but adventurous eatery is perfect for a special occasion.
-The restaurant even provides personalized menus to congratulate visitors on an anniversary or other major milestone.
+The restaurant even provides personalized menus to congratulate visitors on milestones like an anniversary.